johnmac00/foodpy/README.md

 - etc.

-Endstate: a meal consisting of 1 protein-heavy, 1 carb-heavy, and 1 fat-heavy food option is generated, within tolerance of PCF goals for that meal
+*Endstate*: a meal consisting of 1 protein-heavy, 1 carb-heavy, and 1 fat-heavy food option is generated, within tolerance of PCF goals for that meal

 5) Output of Algorithm

 After the meal-plan algorithm creates an output, figure out best way to output it.
 Likely this will be in the terminal, however would like to develop this further.

-Endstate: a way to see the algorithm's output
+*Endstate*: a way to see the algorithm's output

 6) Future options: